Cisco ISE Administrator Accounts: CLI and GUI Access

 testGui ENABLED ["Super Admin"]

-Returning to account creation, when a new account is added, the event can be verified in the CLI logs by running the command show logging system ade/ADE.log | include 1018.
+Regarding account creation, when a new account is added, the event can be verified in the CLI logs using the command show logging system ade/ADE.log | include 1018.

 2025-11-09T19:10:18.829491+01:00 ISE-NODE-2 CARSSetup[4215]: ADEAUDIT 1018, type=USER, name=USER CONFIGURATION MODIFIED, username=adminCLI, cause=CLI User configuration has been modified, adminipaddress=10.0.0.1, interface=CLI, detail=Added user test with role: Admin state: Enabled successfully